 On December 20, 2018, the Corporation completed its initial public offering (the "IPO") on the Toronto Stock Exchange (the "TSX").
-As a result, the common shares commenced trading on the TSX under the symbol "CRDL" and the Warrants commenced trading under the symbol "CRDL.WT".
+As a result, the common shares commenced trading on the TSX under the symbol "CRDL".
 On May 30, 2019, the Corporation also began trading on the OTCQX Best Market under the symbol "CRTPF".